 Why Is Wi-Fi Gaining Ground?

 Wi-Fi’s increasing popularity rests on three pillars: accessibility, productivity and maintenance.
-All three are both determinant and interconnected, and all three are relevant in the way modern enterprise networks are planned and deployed.
+All three are both determinant and interconnected, and all three are relevant to the way modern enterprise networks are planned and deployed.

 WIFI-installation-in-office